Jim Cramer worried that Janet Yellen could push the global economy into recession. It's not that the Fed knows nothing anymore...» Read More

-The "Fast Money" traders give their final thoughts of the day.
+The "Fast Money" traders give their final trades for 2015.

 Some of the names on the move ahead of the open.